ryedin/site/_reference/uninstalling-convox.md

 title: "Uninstalling Convox"
 ---

-At any time you can easily remove all the AWS resources Convox uses for your Services, Apps and Racks.
+At any time you can easily remove all the AWS resources Convox uses for your resources, apps and Racks.
 This makes experimenting with Convox very easy.

 In order to uninstall a Rack you will first need to create temporary AWS credentials.
 See the [Convox Rack IAM Policy](/docs/iam-policy) for instructions.